mihxil/json/README.md

 The executable jars are packaged in a zip, which can be downloaded [here](https://github.com/mihxil/mvn-repo/raw/master/releases/org/meeuw/mihxil-json/0.5/mihxil-json-0.5-package.zip).

-This zip also contain executable scripts to call them with `java -jar`, which will work in a unix or osx environment, and can be unzipped somewhere in your classpath.
+This zip also contain executable scripts to call them with `java -jar`, which will work in a unix or osx environment, and can be unzipped somewhere in your path.

 Formatter